ScilifelabDataCentre/genome-portal/hugo/content/species/meganyctiphanes_norvegica/_index.md

 - Tarling, G. A., Ensor, N. S., Fregin, T., Goodall-Copestake, W. P., & Fretwell, P. (2010).
 Chapter One—An Introduction to the Biology of Northern Krill (Meganyctiphanes norvegica Sars).
 In G. A. Tarling (Ed.), Advances in Marine Biology (Vol. 57, pp. 1–40).
 Academic Press. [https://doi.org/10.1016/B978-0-12-381308-4.00001-7](https://doi.org/10.1016/B978-0-12-381308-4.00001-7)

+#### Contact

+For questions about the data, please contact the principal investigator:

+- Andreas Wallberg, Uppsala University, <andreas.wallberg@imbim.uu.se>

 #### Changelog

+- 05/11/2024 - Update photo and species description
 - 15/10/2024 - Species first published on the Portal